 Project Awards are awarded for projects that involve one or more groups of collaborators.
 Project awards can be submitted under three different nominee categories: Public Agencies, Consultant-supported Public Agencies, and Students.
 Nominations for project awards must indicate which of the three nominee categories they fall under.
 Project awards are given at two levels, High Achievement and Merit.

 Individual Awards are given to individuals for exceptional contributions to planning in Utah.
+These awards are only given when an individual rises to the level of accomplishment set and exemplified by the award category or namesake.

 II.
 Project Awards